 - 4. What is the deadline to bring a claim?

-- Your employer, through acts of workplace retaliation, intentionally or knowingly created working conditions for you that were intolerable, so that you would have no choice but to resign;3 and
+- Your employer intentionally or knowingly created or permitted working conditions for you that were so intolerable that a reasonable employer would realize that a reasonable person in your position would have no choice but to resign;3 and

 - intentionally created the intolerable conditions or

-(Where the employer is a company, this means that officers, directors, managing agents or supervisory employees need to have intended or known about the conditions.)7
+If the employer was unaware of the conditions, they are not liable.
+Where the employer is a company, this means that officers, directors, managing agents or supervisory employees need to have intended or known about the conditions.8

-2.1.
-What if I stay at my job and endure the intolerable working conditions?
+What if I stay at my job?

 You cannot bring a plausible lawsuit alleging constructive discharge if you did not actually resign from your job at some point.

 That said, many plaintiffs in wrongful constructive termination cases did, in fact, stay on the job for a material amount of time after the intolerable conditions began.
-This fact, by itself, will not necessarily prevent you from showing that you were the victim of wrongful constructive termination.
+California courts also recognize that it is often preferable for employees facing unfair behavior from their employers to

 - try first to change their situation from within,